cgorski03/magic-folder/README.md

 # Magic Folder C++

-An intelligent file management system that uses AI to organize and classify your files, with uncompromising focus on privacy and performance.
+An intelligent file management system leveraging locally-run LLMs and embedding models to organize and classify your files with an unyielding commitment to privacy and performance.

 ## Overview